What are Prepositions? Types of Preposition | Best Information

 Now you can see that if someone reads the sentence, then he will understand its meaning.

-Preposition means to build a relationship between different words.
+Preposition means building a relationship between different words.

-When it comes to the relationship, it includes time, direction, location, manner, cause, and amount.
-Usually, there are certain prepositions that you are using in your daily life while speaking or writing English.
+When it comes to relationships, includes time, direction, location, manner, cause, and amount.
+Usually, there are certain prepositions that you use in your daily life while speaking or writing English.
 They include:

 You can also check the prepositions list to enhance your vocabulary to use at different places.